m1k1o/neko/README.md

 ## Raspberry Pi

 Note!
-Since this pipeline is using H264, that enables GPU HW acceleration for Raspberry Pi, you are only able to connect from browsers supporting H264 for WebRTC.
+Since HW accelerated pipeline is using H264, you are only able to connect from browsers supporting H264 for WebRTC.
 At the time of implementing, [Firefox does not support this](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/WebRTC_codecs#supported-foot-1).
+When omitting `NEKO_VIDEO` and `NEKO_H264` parameters, you get default CPU encoding with VP8.

 ```yaml
 version: "3.4"